About

 Globally Sourced.

-I was born in Germany, and German was my first language, both spoken and written.
+I was born in Germany, and German is my first language, but I grew up mainly on both coasts of the United States.

-A graduate of the University of Washington, my first career was in computers.
-Past employers include Unisys, Pacific Bell, and Remedy Corporation.
+After graduating from the University of Washington, my first career was in computers.
+Previous employers include Unisys, Pacific Bell, and Remedy Corporation.
+During this time, I lived in Philadelphia, Pennsylvania, and then the San Francisco Bay Area.

-Once I had children, I traded in the corporate track for the title of Domestic Goddess, and also studied interior design at Bellevue College.
+Once I became a mother, I traded the corporate track for the title of Domestic Goddess, and we moved to Washington state, where I studied interior design at Bellevue College.

-At the same time, I focused on poker, spending summers in Las Vegas at the World Series of Poker (WSOP).
-However, I never really succeeded in that arena, and after playing for nearly three decades, finally threw in the towel in 2022.
+At the same time, I played professional poker, spending summers in Las Vegas at the World Series of Poker (WSOP).
+However, I never truly succeeded in that arena, and after nearly three decades, I finally threw in the towel in 2022.

 Locally Engaged.

-I currently reside in Boise, Idaho, USA, with my husband, two occasional fledglings, and four very different cats.
+Since 2007, I have resided in Boise, Idaho, USA, along with my ever-patient husband, two occasional fledglings, and currently, four very dissimilar cats.

 Cosmically Inspired.